-As an exchange student in all subject areas except from architecture, you make an individual course selection and create your own study plan.
-KTH offers more than 1000 Master's level courses in English.
-Exchange students within architecture have a set study plan.
+Exchange students in all subject areas except from Architecture make an individual course selection, with more than 1,000 master's level courses in English to choose from.
+Exchange students within Architecture have a set study plan, tailored for students to make the most out of their exchange.

 Courses for exchange students